Vakhtang V: Family

-Upon his accession to the throne, Vakhtang was obliged to set aside Rodam and, in February 1659, married Mariam Dadiani (died 1682), widow of King Rostom.
-Already advanced in age, Mariam left no children.

 Economic Renaissance

 The principal legacy of Vakhtang V was the restoration of stability in eastern Georgia after centuries of warfare and devastation.
 Through his diplomacy with the North Caucasian tribes and the relocation of the Kakhetian capital to Telavi, Vakhtang brought lasting peace to Kakheti.
 Historian David Marshall Lang credits him with reviving both the commercial and agricultural economies of Kakheti and Kartli.

 During his reign, Vakhtang introduced the first mercantile regulations to facilitate trade within Georgia.
 He established customs duties to control foreign commerce, protect domestic producers, and increase state revenue.
 He also prohibited the sale of Georgian slaves abroad.
 This policy contributed to population growth and the prosperity of several urban centers, including Gori, Surami, Ali, and Tskhinvali.
 Tbilisi itself developed into an international trading hub, described by Jean Chardin as a cosmopolitan city hosting Armenians, Greeks, Jews, Turks, Persians, Indians, Tatars, Russians, and Europeans.
 The city’s population surpassed 20,000 inhabitants, and several high-quality bazaars and caravanserais were constructed to accommodate foreign merchants.

 While Kartli experienced economic growth, western Georgia suffered decline due to decades of civil conflict.
 Vakhtang’s broader economic strategy aimed to transform Georgia into a commercial bridge between Europe and Asia.
 He sought to establish a new trade route through Tbilisi to rival those of Baghdad–Aleppo and Tabriz–Erzurum, while also pursuing investment from Western merchants.
 Vakhtang welcomed numerous foreign trade delegations to Georgia, including that of Jean Chardin, representing the newly founded French East India Company, who visited the country in 1672–1673.
 Ultimately, Persian opposition prevented the signing of a formal agreement between the Kingdom of Kartli and the Company.